 Typical interconnection configuration diagrams can be found in APPENDIX A. The figures represent generic installations.
 Circumstances unique to each installation may cause the final configurations to differ significantly from the examples shown.
+No transmission configuration will be allowed for the addition of an interconnection if it creates a three terminal transmission line configuration.
 In any case, the Facilities Study will determine final configuration of the Interconnecting Facilities.

 The Interconnection Facilities configuration will be allowed only if it does not jeopardize the transmission system's ability to operate reliably and safely during normal and emergency conditions and maintenance activities.
 Any circuit breaker or switch that can directly impact the reliability and the security of the Xcel Energy System will normally be under the sole ownership and control of Xcel Energy.
-In some cases, this will require the installation of an additional breaker in the facility of the Interconnection Party in order for the Interconnection Party to exercise maintenance control, ongoing operational control, and personnel safety.
+In some cases, this will require the installation of an additional breaker in the facility of the Interconnection Customer in order for the Interconnection Customer to exercise maintenance control, ongoing operational control, and personnel safety.